OnkelTem/osmcarto-docker/README.md

   * start: `dobi tiles-start`
   * stop: `dobi tiles-stop`

-## Volumes

-Docker Volumes are pieces of data which are mounted into containers as directories.
-They are used to make data persistent i.e. to not get it disappeared across container runs.
-Usually they're used either for big or variable data like databases, caches and etc, so that one can manage them independently.

-This project uses the next volumes:

-* `osmcarto_db` - a volume with PostGIS database.
-* `osmcarto_fonts` - a volume with fonts used by OSM carto.
-* `osmcarto_tiles` - a volume with the tiles server cached tiles.

-You can list them with `docker volumes ls`.
-If you don't need the data anymore, first stop the containers if they're running and then remove volumes with
-`docker volume rm <volume_name>`.

 ## Architecture

 Docker configuration is comprised with few `docker-compose.*.yml` files and one `dobi.yaml` file.